lamthuyvo/advanced-coding-cuny2016/README.md

 2. Build a data-driven news feature that is produced by using AI2HTML. **Lesson 7, October 11 by Noon**

-3. Create a news app that allows people to understand a data set using a dropdown menu, searchable bar or other interactive component. **Lesson 11, Nov.
+3. Create a news app that allows people to understand a data set using a dropdown menu, searchable bar or other interactive component.
+The dropdown menu should change something in your app — text, a graphic, a table — to give new, personal insights t the data set. **Lesson 11, Nov.
 16 by Noon.**

 4. Produce a team project that explores a single timely and complex topic from different angles using the skills and story forms acquired during the semester. **Final due lesson 14, Dec.
 6 by Noon.**